 You can also take an active role in early detection of oral cancer if it occurs by doing the following:

-make self-examination At least once a month, using a bright light and mirror, look at your lips and gums, tilt your head back and look at and feel the roof of your mouth.
+Do a self-examination at least once a month using a bright light and a mirror Look and feel your lips and gums, tilt your head back and look and feel the roof of your mouth.

 Feel for lumps or swollen lymph nodes in the sides of your neck and under your lower jaw.
 Call your dentist right away if you notice any changes in the appearance of your mouth or any of the signs and symptoms listed above.